sstsimulator/sst-tutorials/ispass2024/README.md

 ## Launch the Codespace

-1. Navigate to  https://github.com/sstsimulator/sst-tutorials/ (this page)
+1. Navigate to  https://github.com/sstsimulator/sst-tutorials/ (the top directory of this repo)
 2. Click Code dropdown
 3. Click ...
 4. Click New with options...